-The Committee Chairman and the members of the Committee shall possess all of the qualifications and have none of the disqualifications for membership in the Board as provided for in the By-Laws and the CG Manual, the Revised Corporation Code, the Securities Regulation Code, and other relevant laws.
-Moreover, the Committee member or members who is/are Independent Directors, must meet the qualifications of Independent Directors set out in the CG Manual.
+- The Committee Chairman and the members In general of the Committee shall possess all of the qualifications and have none of the disqualifications for membership in the Board as provided for in the By-Laws and the CG Manual, the Revised Corporation Code, the Securities Regulation Code, and other relevant laws.
+Moreover. the Committee member or members who is/are Independent Directors, must meet the qualifications of Independent Directors set out in the CG Manual.

-Independent Directors

-An Independent Director shall be free from any relationships that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment as a member of the Committee.
+- Independent Directors An Independent Director shall be free from any relationships that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment as a member of the Committee.

+- Knowledge of

+CorporateAll members of the Committee shall have

+an adequate working knowledge with the

+Company's Articles, By-laws, CG Manual,

+the CG Code, and the Company's business

+and industry in which it operates.

+- Training andThe members of the Committee shall attendEducationSeminars on corporate governance and

+such other trainings as are appropriate

+conducted by duly recognized private or

+government entities to keep their skills and

+expertise current and relevant.